07 Apr 2015 by Olga Brighton

-In some cases there may be limits to the help FCO can provide during a crisis overseas, following the FCO travel advice and taking sensible precautions is what every British National should do before they start travelling and whilst staying abroad.
+In some cases there may be limits to the help FCO can provide during a crisis and accidents abroad, following the FCO travel advice and taking sensible precautions is what every British national should do before they start travelling and whilst staying abroad.

 Leave the country as soon as you can, in line with FCO travel advice.
 It may bу complicated if you are a resident with family in the country, but if you do not leave at the earliest opportunity, FCO may not be able to assist you at a later stage.
 If your family members are not British nationals, make sure they have up-to-date travel documents for the country of their nationality.
 Note that during a crisis, visa and passport services of the UK may be extremely limited which can complicate the process of leaving with your non-British family members even more.